 People who want to grow, learn, improve, excel or perform to the best of their ability will benefit from being coached, whether they be athletes, entrepreneurs, speakers, authors, employees, instructors or even coaches!
-Coaching can help you transform, improve and excel, whatever that means for you, and anyone in any walk of life can benefit from the changes that coaching brings about.
+Coaching can help you transform, and become the best version of you, whatever that means for you.
+In fact, anyone in any walk of life can benefit from the changes that coaching brings about.

 - Do you take account of other people’s views and opinions?